-- 9.2.1 CA has the right to permit or decline any person to play within jurisdiction of the region. - 9.2.2 No player can play for two clubs simultaneously in New Zealand during the same season without a completed transfer from one club to another (see "9.3.
-Transfer of Players"). - NCA specific: players that have already played at least two games for another club during the season may play for another team that are short of players BUT the opposing captain must be informed and agree to it AND the team with the "outside player" will be awarded only half the match points if they win, with the remaining points awarded to the opposition team. - 9.2.3 Every club must annually provide CA with a database of seasonal players via PlayHQ player registrations by 01 November annually (please contact CA for support in this matter). - 9.2.3.1 Players previously registered on PlayHQ can reactivate/reregister existing profiles.
+- 9.2.1 CA has the right to permit or decline any person to play within jurisdiction of the region. - 9.2.2 No player (excluding those which transfer from college to University) can play for two clubs simultaneously in New Zealand during the same season without a completed legitimate CA approved transfer via PlayHQ. approval (see "9.3.
+Transfer of Players").

+NCA specific: players that have already played at least two games for another club during the season may play for another team that are short of players BUT the opposing captain must be informed and agree to it AND the team with the "outside player" will be awarded only half the match points if they win, with the remaining points awarded to the opposition team.

-- 9.2.3.1.1 If a player has an existing profile in another club/region or country, the club/school should contact CA to have this profile transferred. - 9.2.3.1.2 Club/School must ensure players are correctly allocated (on PlayHQ) in players main team of selection or contact CA for support. - 9.2.3.1.3 Player, team and club registrations must be updated on 31 January annually. - 9.2.3.1.4 Annually on 31 July, New Zealand Cricket will automatically archive all registered players from the previous season. - 9.2.4 Players can only play for one club in a season until an official "Player Transfer process is completed and approved by CA. - 9.2.4.1 A player which represents a school/club in a formal competition match before the 01 November registration date, would need to complete a "Player Transfer" request to change clubs. - 9.2.4.2 A player that represents a school/club in a non-formal competition/league match (ie pre-season game or friendly) does not have to complete a formal transfer process to change clubs/schools. - 9.2.5 No adult player shall be eligible to play more than one adult game conducted by the region on the same day, unless that player has been nominated as a twelfth player in one of the games or if the player is playing a second T20 match on the same day. - 9.2.6 A player that participates in a youth/college game may play in an adult game on the same day and must comply with the "Underage Player Bowling Loads" (outlined in 2.2) and subject to criteria outlined in "9.1; Qualification of Junior and Youth players".
+- 9.2.2.1 Players previously registered on PlayHQ can reregister existing profiles. - If a player has an existing profile in another club/region or country, the club/school should contact CA to have this profile transferred. - 9.2.1.1.1 Club/School must ensure players are correctly allocated (on PlayHQ) in players main team of selection or contact CA for support. - 9.2.1.1.2 Player, team and club registrations must be updated on 31 January annually. - 9.2.1.1.3 Annually on 31 July, New Zealand Cricket will automatically archive all registered players from the previous season. - 9.2.2 Players can only play for one club in a season until an official "Player Transfer process is completed and approved by CA. - 9.2.2.1 A player which represents a school/club in a formal competition match , would need to complete a "Player Transfer" request to change clubs.

+- 9.2.2.2 A player that represents a school/club in a non-formal competition/league match (ie pre-season game or friendly) does not have to complete a formal transfer process to change clubs/schools. - 9.2.3 No adult player shall be eligible to play more than one adult game conducted by the region on the same day, unless that player has been nominated as a twelfth player in one of the games or if the player is playing a second T20 match on the same day. - 9.2.4 A player that participates in a youth/college game may play in an adult game on the same day and must comply with the "Underage Player Bowling Loads" (outlined in 2.2) and subject to criteria outlined in "9.1; Qualification of Junior and Youth players".